 Injuries kill more people ages 1–44 in the U.S. than any other cause.
 Neck injuries are common injuries to accidents involving cars, motorcycles, bicycles and semi tractor-trailers.
-If you have incurred an injury to your neck because of another party’s negligence, it is important to seek medical treatment from a licensed medical physician (hospital, primary care physician or medical specialist) right away and then to call an experienced personal injury or accident attorney to recover your losses for medical bills, bodily injuries, loss of wages and other damages suffered.
+If you have incurred an injury to your neck because of another party’s negligence, it is important to seek medical treatment from a licensed medical physician (hospital, primary care physician or medical specialist) right away and then to call an experienced personal injury lawyer in Indianapolis, IN to recover your losses for medical bills, bodily injuries, loss of wages and other damages suffered.

 Types of neck injuries